MiKatt/openSTARS/cran-comments.md

 This is a stable e-mail address and the spam filter set to let through e-mails from the domain r-project.org.

-Notes on 'no visible binding for global variable' for (fixed) data.table column names are prevented by including them as utils::globalVariables.
+Notes on 'no visible binding for global variable' for (static) data.table column names are prevented by including them as utils::globalVariables.

 Some examples take quite a while to run (> 5s) because they all contain the full